whatwehaveunlearned/whatwehaveunlearned.github.io/essays/ScholarlyAbility.md

 InfoVis novices struggle with visualization construction.
 Even with the aid of visualization software, such users may face challenges when translating their questions into appropriate visual encodings, or interactively refining the representation to achieve a desired result.
 A ‘conversational interface’ which maintains a dialog with the user through natural language and gestures, could allow users to engage in repeated cycles of visualization generation and modification, asking questions directly through speech.
 In this poster we present a prototype conversational visual data analysis system.
 Our prototype was developed from a corpus consisting in 15-subjects engaging in exploratory data visualization with a simulated conversational interface.
 It features 1) speech to visualization pipeline, 2) classification system to divide utterances into major types, 3) history manager and knowledge-base.

 My contributions to this paper was about 50% of the total work.
 I defined and helped envision and develop the structure of the architecture to perform live visual queries.
 I wrote sections of this paper.

+The acceptance rate of IEEE Visualization Conference is 25%.

 [Paper](https://www.researchgate.net/publication/311559539_Towards_a_Dialogue_System_that_Supports_Rich_Visualizations_of_Data)